anyscale/llm-router/README.md

 ## 2.2 Fine-tune with Anyscale API

-We will run a fine-tuning job using Anyscale's LLM finetuning API as an isolated job, similar to this [tutorial](https://github.com/anyscale/e2e-llm-workflows?tab=readme-ov-file#fine-tuning-1).
+We will run a fine-tuning job using Anyscale's LLM finetuning API as an isolated job, similar to our [end-to-end LLM workflows guide](https://github.com/anyscale/e2e-llm-workflows?tab=readme-ov-file#fine-tuning-1).

 For this tutorial, we will perform full-parameter finetuning of Llama3-8B on the same 1,000 samples we showed earlier to debug the training dynamics and ensure the model can fit the training set.
 Below, we present the training and job configurations before submitting the training job.